What a Balance Sheet Is For

 The chart on the left shows a historical comparison of exports (blue bars) and production (green bars) for corn in Brazil, including the current USDA forecast.
 The chart on the right highlights the seasonality of Brazil’s monthly corn exports.
 The current season’s exports (blue line with markers) are much higher than previous years’ (other blue lines) owing to a bumper second crop harvest.
-Click on the image to go to an interactive display on the Gro Intelligence web app.

 The current USDA forecast for 35 million tonnes of corn exports from Brazil in the 12 months started Oct.
 1 look about right for now.
 Close attention needs to be paid to how exports develop over the next few months.
 If the pace remains very strong and projections are increased it will alter several assumptions in the balance sheet about available stocks.
 As a comparison, many analysts had to review their entire Brazil soybean balance sheet when exports last season far exceeded anyone’s expectations.